elitpaulr/pandi-content-gen-b2-first/README.md

 ## 🎯 Project Overview

 This tool transforms the official Cambridge B2 First handbook into an interactive learning system with multiple interfaces for exam preparation.
-It processes PDF content, extracts structured knowledge, and generates authentic practice tasks.
+It processes PDF content, extracts structured knowledge, and generates authentic practice tasks using advanced AI-powered generation with comprehensive batch processing and task management capabilities.

 ## ✨ Features